 For both high school and college students, it’s very important to do as well as possible in school.
 For high school students, it sets the stage for being accepted into a top-level university, while for college students good grades can pave the way to the beginning of a great career or pursuit of additional higher education.

-However, there are times when a subject can prove to be difficult to master, and therefore require outside help in the form of tutoring.
+However, there are times when a subject can prove to be difficult to master, and therefore require outside help in the form of teaching.
 Very often, science subjects such as biology can be harder than expected, putting parents or students in the position of finding a tutor.
 To make sure you choose the best biology tutor possible, here are some things to look for before making your final decision.

 Education and Experience